 Many people don’t know it, but the most significant earthquake to hit the United States was not in California.
 The most massive earthquake in U.S. history happened in New Madrid, Missouri, on February 7, 1812.
 This monster quake was an 8.8 magnitude earthquake, which was preceded by an 8.1 earthquake and another 7.8 on the Richter scale.
 If you’re interested, Live Science provides a good overview of The 10 Biggest Earthquakes in History (dating back to 1900).

 So, what does a 200-year-old earthquake have to do with you?
 It shows how our world, much like the people in it, are unpredictable.
-There are obviously no guarantees about Mother Nature or people.
-Therefore, it’s up to us to prepare for the worst, while hoping for the best.
+There are no guarantees about Mother Nature or people.
+Therefore, it’s up to us to prepare for the worst while hoping for the best.

 We all tend to think of security as it relates to crime.
-However, when it comes to personal security, we must consider other potential problems that could negatively affect us.
+However, when it comes to personal safety, we must consider other potential problems that could negatively affect us.
 One area we should all think about is financial security.
-Financial security means working to get our finances under control.
+Financial security means working on getting our finances under control.
 If they are under control, it means keeping them that way.

 Like many people, I’ve had times where I didn’t have two pennies to rub together.
 Those times were horrible.
 If you’re in those times now, you have my sympathy and understanding, and please know this: You can get out of them.
 It takes sacrifice, dedication, and a whole lot of patience.
 Once you do get out of them, though, you will be in such a better place!
 It is those hard financial times that make me appreciative of what I have.
 Honestly, without those times, I wouldn’t know how lucky I am today.